sodadata/docs/soda-cl/distribution.md

 checks for dim_customer:
   - distribution_difference(number_cars_owned) > 0.05:
       distribution reference file: ./cars_owned_dist_ref.yml
+      # (optional) filter to a specific point in time or any other dimension
       method: chi_square
-      # (optional) filter to a specific point in time or any other dimension
       filter: purchase_date > 2022-10-01 and purchase_date < 2022-12-01
       # (optional) database specific sampling query, for example for postgres\
-      # the following query will randomly sample 50% of the data with seed 61
+      # the following query randomly samples 50% of the data with seed 61
       sample: TABLESAMPLE BERNOULLI (50) REPEATABLE (61)
 ```